edgedb/edgedb/docs/guides/tutorials/nextjs.rst

     PS> iwr https://ps1.edgedb.com -useb | iex

+Then check that the CLI is available with the ``edgedb --version`` command.
+If you get a ``Command not found`` error, you may need to open a new terminal window before the ``edgedb`` command is available.

 Once the CLI is installed, initialize a project from the application's root directory.
 You'll be presented with a series of prompts.

 .. code-block:: bash